-Choquequirao inca city was one of the last residences of the last incan ruler where these andean people built dwelts, palaces, temples, and terraces, and this amazing journey will get you uncover the mysteries of this lost incan city.
-Likewise, Choquequirao trek offers a variety on flora and fauna, thus along the pathway we’ll experience different microclimates and ecosystems.
+Choquequirao Inca city was one of the last residences of the last Incan ruler where these Andean people built dwelts, palaces, temples, and terraces, and this amazing journey will get you uncover the mysteries of this lost Incan city.
+Likewise, Choquequirao trek offers a variety on flora and fauna, thus along the trail you’ll experience different microclimates and ecosystems.

 - Trek to lost Incan city since the hands of local experts who born, lived, hiked here that’s a real PLUS for a genuine experience.

 - Hike and follow this trail on a complete LOOP, starting at different point and ending at another different point.

 - Trek in a high Andean realm.
 Stay in a mountain 4 season roomy tents (Black Diamond tents).

 - Your own private guide, muleteers, horses, delicious camp cuisine prepared by your personal cook.